tengyifei/scaling-book/inference.md

 For the attention layer, we also model shard attention $$W_Q$$ and $$W_O$$ over heads Megatron style.
 The KV weights are quite small, and replicating them is often cheaper than sharding beyond $K$-way sharding.

-<p markdown=1 class="takeaway">**Takeaway:** The main way we shard the model parameters for generation is using variants of model parallelism.
-Communication moves activations instead of KV caches or parameters, which are larger.</p>
+<p markdown=1 class="takeaway">**Takeaway:** our only options during generation are variants of model parallelism.
+We aim to move activations instead of KV caches or parameters, which are larger.
+When our batch size is large, we do model parallelism up to the FLOPs-ICI bound ($F / \alpha$).
+When our batch size is smaller, we can improve latency by model sharding more (at a modest throughput cost).
+When we want to model shard more ways than we have KV heads, we can shard our KVs along the batch dimension as well.</p>

 ### Sharding the KV cache